 “Formula 86 Delayed-Action Mousemaker” is about the coolest thing I’ve ever read in the English language.
 There had better be a band, or at least an album, with that name.

 Also, I love that the main character was turned into a mouse, and that he quite enjoyed it and did not regret losing either his boyhood or his longer life span.
-There was no desperate struggle to fight against reality – to regain what was lost, instead there was a complete embrace of the new.
+In the end, there was no desperate struggle to fight against reality — to regain what was lost, instead there was a complete embrace of the new.
 That’s a beautiful thing.